-Administrative Regulations

-Office of the Mayor

-Title: EMERGENCIES AND CLOSINGS
+Administrative Regulations Office of the Mayor Title: EMERGENCIES AND CLOSINGS

 A.R.
-NUMBER: 1.5 EFFECTIVE DATE: 10/31/17

-Supersedes: Emergencies and Closings A.R.: 1.6 Dated: 1/5/2016
+Number: 1.5 Effective Date: 10/31/17 Page: 1 of 5 Supersedes: Emergencies & Closings A.R.: 1.6 DATED: 1/5/2016

 I. PURPOSE

 The purpose of this policy is to ensure that all employees are properly notified and compensated when weather or other emergency circumstances force the closing of most City offices.
 This includes both formal declared emergencies and other occasions not formally declared as an emergency.